UPPMAX/naiss_intro_python/docs/sessions/using_the_python_interpreter.md

 Then answer these questions:

-- Login to an interactive session on your HPC cluster
+- Login to an interactive session (e.g. SSH) on your HPC cluster

 ???- question "Answer"